AI-multimodal/Lightshow/paper.md

 # Summary

-Spectroscopy simulations are a critical tool for interpreting experiment, developing new theoretical understanding, and fast screening of new molecules and materials.
-Systematically setting up input files for different simulation codes and multiple materials can be a time-consuming task with a relatively high barrier-to-entry, given the complexities and nuances of each individual simulation package. `Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes , including FEFF, VASP, OCEAN, EXCITING and XSpectra.
-Its extendable framework will also allow the community to easily add new functions, and to incorporate new simulation code.
+First-principles computational spectroscopy is a critical tool for interpreting experiment, performing structure refinement, and developing new physcial understanding.
+Systematically setting up input files for different simulation codes and a diverse class of materials is a challenging task with a very high barrier-to-entry, given the complexities and nuances of each individual simulation package.
+This task is non-trivial even for expert in the electronic structure field and nearly formidable for non-expert researchers.
+`Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes , including FEFF, VASP, OCEAN, EXCITING and XSpectra.
+Its extendable framework will also allow the community to easily add new functions and to incorporate new simulation code.

 # Statement of need

-First-principles simulations explore the material and molecular properties by solving fundamental quantum mechanical equations numerically and interpret the resutls at the microscopic level, making it now a powerful tool at the forefront of leading-edge scientific research.
-Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena.
-They are critical to accelerating new materials design.
-Unlike expensive and time-consuming experiments, _in silico_ materials design frameworks can quickly screen the most promising candidates for target applications by running high-throughput calculations, allowing for a systematic down-sampling of the intractably large chemical space.
-The emergence of high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in domain science research.
+First-principles simulations explore the material and molecular properties by solving fundamental quantum mechanical equations numerically.
+Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena at the microscopic level, making them a powerful tool at the forefront of leading-edge scientific research in physics, chemistry, materials science and biology.
+They are also critical to accelerating new materials design.
+In comparison to experiments, which can be expensive and time-consuming, _in silico_ materials design frameworks can quickly screen the most promising candidates for target applications by running high-throughput calculations, allowing for a systematic down-sampling of the intractably large chemical space.
+The emergence of the high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in materials discovery.

-Spectroscopy is an important experimental characterization technique that probes a sample based on the light-matter interaction.
-Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, optical and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states, usually in the conduction bands.
-XAS is particularly useful because it is element-specific and very sensitive to the local chemical environment of the absorbing sites, such as coordination number, charge state, and local symmetry.
+Spectroscopy is an important experimental characterization technique that probes a sample based on the physics of light-matter interaction.
+Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, optical and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states into the conduction bands.
+XAS is particularly useful because it is element-specific and very sensitive to the local chemical environment of the absorbing sites, such as coordination number, charge state, and local symmetry [@de2008core].
 It has been widely used in condensed matter physics, geophysics, chemistry, materials science and biology for materials characterization.
 Recent instrument development at synchrotron light sources further improves the spatial, temporal